kanglee05/Recipes-Nutritional-Analysis/README.md

 After performing some analysis on the 'Avg Rating' column of our dataframe while assessing missingness, we found that the average time taken for a recipe with a missing 'avg rating' was 228 minutes.
 Alternatively, the average time for a recipe for which 'avg rating' was NOT missing was 111 minutes.
 Seeing this difference, we performed a permutation test to assess whether 'avg rating' was really dependent on this column.

-\nWe found, with a p-value of .04, that missingness of 'avg rating' was dependent on 'minutes' with an average observed difference of 117.
+We found, with a p-value of .04, that missingness of 'avg rating' was dependent on 'minutes' with an average observed difference of 117.
 With a threshold of .05, we can reject the null hypothesis that missingness is not dependent on minutes.
 This makes the 'avg_rating' column MAR.

-\nWith a p-value of .1, we also found that missingness is likely not dependent on protein value.
+With a p-value of .1, we also found that missingness is likely not dependent on protein value.
 With a threshold of .05 again, we fail to reject the null hypothesis that missingess of 'avg rating' is not dependent on protein value.

 Below is a graph displaying the proportion of missing values with respect to minutes.
 We can see that missingess increases by a factor of 2 as recipes get longer.